What’s your retirement spending reality?

 How did each hypothetical retiree make out in their modeling?

 Assuming everyone starts retirement with a $2 million tax-qualified retirement account, 60% in stocks and 40% in bonds, could they successfully cover their costs?
 The good news is that all six retiree types had a very high likelihood of being able to cover their essential expenses, such as food and housing, throughout retirement.
 However, some hypothetical retirees had an easier time than others affording both their essential and discretionary expenses.

-Due largely to their more modest spending habits, Average Retirees and Entertainers fared best, each with a 66% chance of being able to cover the total cost of their desired lifestyle throughout retirement.
-Home Hobbyists and Health-Care Spenders, respectively, had a 51% and 43% likelihood.
+- Due largely to their more modest spending habits, Average Retirees and Entertainers fared best, each with a 66% chance of being able to cover the total cost of their desired lifestyle throughout retirement.

-However, Globetrotters and Early Birds may have to take a hard look at their spending plans.
+- However, Globetrotters and Early Birds may have to take a hard look at their spending plans.
 Their probability of covering all of their retirement expenses was only 12% and 2%, respectively, due to their much higher spending in early and middle retirement, with the Early Birds facing the added challenge of a longer retirement and having to pay health insurance premiums out-of-pocket until they become eligible for Medicare at age 65.

 Strategies to prepare for any retirement style

-• Part-time work in early retirement.
-Taking on a home-based gig can help retirees boost their savings, while also keeping the mind engaged.
+Part-time work in early retirement Taking on a home-based gig can help retirees boost their savings, while also keeping the mind engaged. |

-• Belt-tightening.
-Cutting back on nonessential expenses if investments underperform can give a portfolio the space it needs to recover and grow.
-This approach may be necessary for higher-spending retirees.
+Belt-tightening Cutting back on nonessential expenses if investments underperform can give a portfolio the space it needs to recover and grow.
+This approach may be necessary for higher-spending retirees. |

-• Time-segmented bucketing.
-With this approach, investors allocate assets into three pools of spending, reflecting the three phases of retirement discussed above.
+Time-segmented bucketing With this approach, investors allocate assets into three pools of spending, reflecting the three phases of retirement.
 Each pool is then invested based on investor risk preferences for the time horizon of each phase.
-For example, investors might consider allocating funds for shorter-term early-retirement expenses in more conservative assets, while initially investing funds for later years in more aggressive growth assets.
+For example, investors might consider allocating funds for shorter-term early-retirement expenses in more conservative assets, while initially investing funds for later years in more aggressive growth assets. |

-The source of this article, What Kind of Retiree Do You Want to Be?, was published on September 16, 2022.
+The source of this article, What Kind of Retiree Do You Want to Be?, was published on March 14, 2024.

 How can E*TRADE from Morgan Stanley help?